Nevada Drinking Water Standards - Does Nevada have good drinking water?

 Las Vegas Tap Water

 The quality of tap water in Las Vegas has been a disputable subject.
 The fact of the matter is the water doesn't taste well indeed.
-However, it's a hundred percent safe to drink, so, why is it so?
-The most recent logical discoveries say that tap water may not be really great for a couple of individuals.
+However, it's a hundred percent safe to drink, so why is it so?
+The most recent logical discoveries say that tap water may not be great for a couple of individuals.
 An issue or medical condition can be due to the water you drink.

 The Source of Las Vegas Tap Water

-As per the Las Vegas valley water district (LVVWD), ninety percent (90%) of tap water in Las Vegas comes from the Colorado Stream, starting from the Rocky Mountains.
+Per the Las Vegas Valley Water District (LVVWD), ninety percent (90%) of tap water in Las Vegas comes from the Colorado Stream, starting from the Rocky Mountains.
 The Mountain range gives water to over twenty-five (25) million Americans in various states.
-Moreover, around ten percent (10%) of the city's water comes from ground sources.
-It's a solution to the appeal for water in the late spring and hot times of the year (June-September).

-Furthermore, the authorities report that during the hot season, groundwater supplies twenty-five percent (25%) of the "valley's daily water supplies."
-A portion of the inhabitants doesn't depend on municipal water supply.
-They are subject to six thousand wells inside the Las Vegas Valley that give groundwater to utilization.
+Some inhabitants don't depend on municipal water.
+They are subject to six thousand wells inside the Las Vegas Valley that allow groundwater to be utilized.

 Las Vegas Water Quality